IDT-ITI/SD-VSum/README.md

       series = {MM '25}
 }
 ```

+## Acknowledgement

+This work was supported by project MediaPot (TAEΔK-06196), carried out within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union – NextGenerationEU, under the call RESEARCH-CREATE-INNOVATE.

 ## License
 This code is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts and datasets used here from other sources.
 For the materials not covered by any such restrictions, redistribution and use in source and binary forms, with or without modification, are permitted for academic non-commercial use provided that the following conditions are met: